Father taking his child in for an eye exam.

 2. Conjunctivitis

-Also known as pink eye, conjunctivitis is a viral infection that happens when kids touch their eyes with dirty hands.
+Also known as pink eye, conjunctivitis is a viral infection that is one of the most well-known eye problems in children.
+It happens when kids touch their eyes with dirty hands.
 It can also be caused by sleeping on an infected pillow or using an infected towel.
-It’s crucial that kids don’t share these items with each other at school or at home.
+It’s crucial that kids don’t share these items at school or home.
 Most commonly, kids who don’t wash their hands well after using the bathroom can infect themselves by rubbing their eyes.
 Although it goes away with medication, it’s best to avoid the spread of conjunctivitis by teaching proper hygiene skills.

 3. Eyelid Styes